src-d/role2vec/library.md

 Details:

-* Hyperbolic space is inherently good for modeling hierarchical structure of the data: distance $\sim$ similarity, vector norm $\sim$ place in hierarchy.
+* Hyperbolic space is inherently good for modeling hierarchical structure of the data: distance ~ similarity, vector norm ~ place in hierarchy.
 * The authors propose to use Poincare 2d ball for modelling hyperbolic space.
 * There're some stochastic gradient optimization methods suited working in this space.